Menopause and the Workplace

-This resource is for employers and their workers from large or small organisations who are seeking menopause-related guidance for the workplace.
+This hub is for employers and their workers from large or small organisations, including sole traders, self-employed business owners, and small to medium businesses, who are seeking menopause-related guidance for the workplace.

-It has been created by a group of employers who are doing great work.
-It contains links to resources you can share with your workers and will be regularly updated.
+It has been created by a group of employers who are doing great work in supporting menopause in their workplaces.
+It contains links to information, as well as downloadable resources which you can share with your workers.
+And the hub will be updated regularly.

 Access tools and advice to help you support your workers and grow your workplace.